 - Electronic Certification

-The Chamber accepts uploaded electronic PDF certificates of origin for certification.
-Download a blank PDF form here and save it to your desktop.
+The Chamber accepts uploaded electronic PDF North American Free Trade Agreement (NAFTA) certificates of origin for certification.
+Download a blank NAFTA form here and save it to your desktop.
 Simply click on this link and purchase a certificate of origin upload credit.
 Look for an upload link on your online receipt, once the purchase is complete.
 Follow instructions to upload your completed PDF certificate of origin to the Chamber’s website.
 Chamber staff will sign and stamp the certificate of origin and return it to you either by email or USPS depending on the requirements of the country you are shipping to.